The 15 best parks in NYC for outdoor grilling

 14. Liberty State Park

 While not actually in New York, Liberty State Park provides some of the most breathtaking views of the city.
 This Jersey City park sits on New York Harbor less than 2,000 feet from the Statue of Liberty.
 Once an abandoned and desolate site of debris, the reconstruction of Liberty State Park helped revitalize the North Jersey neighborhood.
 A two-mile promenade, Liberty Walk, connects the picnic area, the Interpretive Center, and the historic Central Railroad of New Jersey Terminal.
-As the only spot in NJ with ferry service, the park also offers kayak tours, fishing, crabbing, and boat launches.
+The park also offers kayak tours, fishing, crabbing, and boat launches.
 Liberty State Park provides seven open-air group picnic areas that offer picnic tables and a grill at designated spots.
 Find more about the rules and regulations of barbecuing at Liberty State Park here.

 15. Jones Beach State Park

 Another getaway outside of the city, Jones Beach State Park can be found on an island located in Wantagh in Nassau County, just 20 miles from New York City.
-The 6.5 mile-long oceanfront park is known for its beaches and continues to be one of the most popular summer recreational areas in the metropolitan area, with nearly six million beachgoers each year.
-With an ocean-liner theme, visitors can enjoy a walk on the boardwalk, play miniature golf, shuffleboard or attend a concert at the Nikon at Jones Beach Theater.
-Officially opening Memorial Day weekend, host your barbecue near the beach at the park’s fields 1, 6, and 10 in the designated grilling areas.
+The 6.5-mile-long oceanfront park is known for its beaches and continues to be one of the most popular summer recreational areas in the metropolitan area, with nearly six million beachgoers each year.
+With an ocean-liner theme, visitors can enjoy a walk on the boardwalk, play miniature golf, and shuffleboard, or attend a concert at the Nikon at Jones Beach Theater.
+Host your barbecue near the beach at the park’s fields 1, 6, and 10 in the designated grilling areas.

 +++